-The City's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
+The City's response to the findings identified in our audit is described in the accompanying schedule of findings.
 The City's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.